The Unintended Consequences of Minimizing the Price of Anarchy in Congestion Games

-From the tables in Figure~\ref{fig:pospoa}, observe that utilizing either no incentive or the mechanism that minimizes the price of stability yields price of stability strictly lower than the best achievable price of anarchy ${\rm PoA}^*$.
-However, they also have strictly higher price of anarchy than ${\rm PoA}^*$.
-Finally, observe that neither of the mechanisms that unilaterally minimize for either performance metric (red and blue circles) is strictly ``better'' (Pareto dominant) than the no incentive setting (green circle) as they do not guarantee that \emph{both} the price of anarchy and price of stability are reduced.
-Nevertheless, the joint price of anarchy and price of stability of no incentive falls above the upper bound curves in both plots, implying that Pareto dominant mechanisms do exist in this example.
-Finally, note that any joint price of anarchy and price of stability below the lower bound curves cannot be achieved by \emph{any} local mechanism.
+From the tables in Figure~\ref{fig:pospoa}, observe that utilizing either no tax or the rule that minimizes the Price of Stability yields Price of Stability strictly lower than the best achievable Price of Anarchy ${\rm MinPoA}(n,\mc{L})$.
+However, they also have strictly higher Price of Anarchy than ${\rm MinPoA}(n,\mc{L})$.
+Finally, observe that neither of the rules that unilaterally minimize for either performance metric (red and blue circles) is strictly ``better'' (i.e., Pareto dominant) than the no tax setting (green circle) as they do not guarantee that \emph{both} the Price of Anarchy and Price of Stability of the modified family of games are reduced.
+Nevertheless, the joint Price of Anarchy and Price of Stability of no tax falls above the upper bound curves in both plots, implying that Pareto dominant rules do exist in these settings.
+Finally, note that joint Price of Anarchy and Price of Stability values below the lower bound curves cannot be achieved by \emph{any} local rule.